 My journey through professional life has been happily winding and unexpected in many ways.
 After graduating from the University of Michigan, I spent a few years working for a conservation organization called the SCA.
 I restored fragile desert habitat, built trails, and taught environmental education to school children.
 I then spent several years in Indiana, earning an M.S. and Ph.D. in Natural Resource Social Science from Purdue University.

 After moving to western North Carolina in 2014 to be closer to my husband’s family, I found myself working in retail and teaching environmental science part-time at the University of North Carolina Asheville.
 I managed an outdoor gear shop in downtown Asheville for two years.
-With the birth of my daughter Maya in November of 2016, I was really hoping to find a better balance between work life and family life.
-Joining Lumunos allows me a better balance and to be more creative in my work.
-I look forward to supporting Lumunos in its mission by helping to further develop the communications and outreach plan.
-In my off-time, you’ll find me running the trails with Maya in the stroller and Chuy, the happy mutt, trotting alongside.
+With the birth of my daughter in 2016, I was really hoping to find a better balance between work life and family life.
+Joining Lumunos has allowed me to find a better balance and to be more creative in my work.
+I enjoy supporting Lumunos in its mission by helping to further develop the events, resources, and tools we provide.
+In my off-time, you’ll find me exploring the outdoors with my husband Skyler and two kids Maya (age 4) and Max (age 1).